A4-Tacks/mindustry_logic_bang_lang/examples/README-en_US.md

 # Study Guide
-If you want to learn this language, first you need to be familiar with the logical exported syntax of Mindustry logical editor
+If you want to learn Bang language, first you need to be familiar with the logical exported syntax of Mindustry logical editor

 You also need to have the ability to manually write its exported syntax outside the logic editor